Travel details

 Erta Ale

-The name means "smoking mountain"; this place is known for its uniquely persistently erupting lava and is an excellent site for geological, especially volcanic, research.
+This place, whose name means "the smoking mountain," is known for its uniquely ever-erupting lava and is an excellent site for geological research, particularly volcanic activity.

-Erta Ale is one of Ethiopia's most adventurous and challenging natural attractions and an active volcano worth visiting.
-The temperature of this volcano exceeds 1,000 degrees Celsius, and the impression will be an unforgettable experience.
+Erta Ale is one of Ethiopia's most adventurous and challenging natural attractions and is a live volcano worth visiting.
+The temperature of this volcano exceeds 1,000 degrees Celsius, and the impression it leaves will be an unforgettable experience.

 -

-Experience the power of an active volcano and the great outdoors while enjoying an outdoor camp.
+Enjoy an outdoor camp while experiencing the power of the active volcano and the great outdoors.

 -